So, you want to ship a painting, but you’re worried it might get damaged in transit.

 Ready to learn how to ship a painting safely?

-Whether you’re sending a large painting or a fragile ballerina figurine, the comprehensive guide below will help you get it to its destination in tip-top shape.
+Whether you’re sending a large painting or a small piece of artwork, the comprehensive guide below will help you get it to its destination in tip-top shape.
 (And with more than 10 years of experience shipping large, fragile packages, you can listen to our advice.)

 PRO TIP: If you sell paintings, frames, or other large products online, Red Stag Fulfillment can handle your fulfillment operation.
 We specialize in big, fragile, and valuable items, offering expert packaging, reduced shipping costs, and a zero shrinkage guarantee.